Generic Name: ethotoin (ETH oh toyn)

 mood problems, depression;

 folic acid (or folate) deficiency; or

-FDA pregnancy category D. Do not start or stop taking ethotoin during pregnancy without your doctor's advice.
+FDA pregnancy category D. Do not start or stop taking Peganone during pregnancy without your doctor's advice.
 Seizure control is very important during pregnancy.
-Ethotoin may cause harm to an unborn baby, but having a seizure during pregnancy could harm both mother and baby.
-Tell your doctor right away if you become pregnant while taking ethotoin for seizures.
+This medicine may cause harm to an unborn baby, but having a seizure during pregnancy could harm both mother and baby.
+Tell your doctor right away if you become pregnant while taking this medicine for seizures.

 There may be other seizure medicines that can be more safely used during pregnancy.
 Follow your doctor's instructions about taking this medicine while you are pregnant.

 If you are pregnant, your name may be listed on a pregnancy registry.
 This is to track the outcome of the pregnancy and to evaluate any effects of ethotoin on the baby.